Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-scrollable-horizontal-avatar-list.md

 ## Render avatars in Flutter

-Let's first start by rendering avatars in Flutter, as this will be the basis of our application.
+First, let's start by rendering avatars in Flutter, as this will be the basis of our application.

 Usually, we would be able to use a `CircleAvatar` widget in Flutter.
 I want to include a border around the widget for my version, so I'm using a container to wrap everything.